 There are very obvious tracks on this walk.
 The difficulty is therefore when there is a choice.
 In particular after leaving High Street in bad weather keep to the path where steep ground is close to the right.
 You can almost sense it if you cannot see it!

 Keep an eye on the compass here and make sure after 10 minutes walking you are turning in a more westerly direction.
-The problems occur by continuing south west.
+You will go wrong if you continue south west.

 Your email address will not be published.
 Required fields are marked *